 You are very limited on what you can actually use to dispose of human sewage in those two states, and there could be hefty fines for violating these laws.
 (Which are updated as of July 10, 2020.)

 “But what if I just don’t hook up to local sewer lines?
 Am I legally in the wrong then?”

-One particular case in Ohio ended up with the individual being mandated to connect to the local sewer line, as well as stated that she could no longer use her current septic tank because they were inherently more dangerous to the public health than government operated sewer lines were.
+One particular case in Ohio ended up with the individual being mandated to connect to the local sewer line and stated that she could no longer use her current septic tank because they were inherently more dangerous to the public health than government-operated sewer lines were.

-What are the Laws with Raising Your Own Food?
+What are the Laws regarding Raising Your Own Food?

 When it comes to this, you really have to delve into your individual county/city laws.
 That’s where the differentiation is going to take place.